 Personal and professional integrity are essential qualities for students and all members of the University community.

-Upholding the standards of professional and personal conduct includes acquiring behaviors and attitudes consistent with University values.
-It includes being accountable for one's own conduct, as well as assuming responsibility for the professional behavior of one's colleagues.
-Examples of serious breaches of integrity include, but are not limited to, lying; cheating (including plagiarism); falsifying reports, records, and the results of research.
+Some examples of serious breaches of integrity include, but are not limited to: lying, cheating (including plagiarism), reproducing or distributing test questions, falsifying reports or records, submitting documents such as clinical logbooks that contain forged or unauthorized signatures, and falsifying the results of research.
 Other examples that may appear to be minor, but which constitute misrepresentations of truth-and are thus also of concern-include such things as signing someone else's name on an attendance sheet (for a required class or meeting) or signing oneself in as present and then leaving.